-Today on April 15th 1452, Leonardo da Vinci, the Father of the Italian Renaissance, is born in Tuscany.
+Today on April 15, 1452, Leonardo da Vinci, the Father of the Italian Renaissance, was born in Tuscany.

 Few figures in history can even come close to comparing to Leonardo da Vinci's creative talent.
 As one of the most influential men of the Renaissance period, he has left a lasting impact on the world of art and science.
 Since he was born out of wedlock, Leonardo was never given a proper surname in the modern sense.
 Therefore da Vinci, which translates to 'of Vinci,' refers simply to the hilltop town of birth.
 Today, people continue to (mistakenly) refer to him as da Vinci instead of his first name.
 In contrast, we reference other Italian greats like Michelangelo and Galileo by their first names only.

 Few details survive about his childhood — a topic that has garnered considerable debate.
 From what we do know, his mother homeschooled Leonardo, meaning he never received a formal education in Greek or Latin (which was common practice for the times).
 Regardless, that clearly didn't stop him from developing one of the greatest minds in history.
 The real genius of da Vinci was his ability to fuse art with science.
 For example, he was known to meticulously dissect deceased human bodies to help better inform his sculptures and paintings.

 "Leonardo da Vinci is like a man who awoke too early in the darkness, while the others were all still asleep." — Sigmund Freud